mdl29/donkeycarLPH/README.md

 ![commitActivity](https://img.shields.io/github/commit-activity/m/mdl29/donkeycarLPH?logo=github&style=flat-square)
 ![mainLanguage](https://img.shields.io/github/languages/top/mdl29/donkeycarLPH?color=yellow&style=flat-square)

 ### In this project we present a solution to industrialize the production of donkeycar car raspberry pi images and allow everyone to be able to install easily the donkeycar environnement.
-We have also added some tools like our manager to make public demonstrations, led several donkleycars to the public having now knowledge of the project, register for a driving session (have an estimated waiting time), drive with multiple cars at the same time and see in live on a huge screen their time lapses, start a recorded driving then view their own model in action (without handling transfers ...).
+We have also added some tools like our manager to make public demonstrations, led several donkeycars to the public having now knowledge of the project, register for a driving session (with an estimated waiting time), drive with multiple cars at the same time and see in live on a huge screen their time lapses, start a recorded driving then view their own model in action (without handling transfers ...).
 </div>
 <br>